* Worldwide travel alert issued last Friday, embassies closed

 Long-serving leader Ali Abdullah Saleh stepped down following months of protests against his rule in 2011, part of Arab uprisings that toppled three other heads of state.
 His replacement, Abd-Rabbu Mansour Hadi, met U.S. President Barack Obama in Washington last week.

-Yemen is home to 56 of the 86 detainees still being held in Guantanamo Bay, Cuba, and security in Yemen is a key element of any deal to send them back so that Obama can fulfil a pledge to close the U.S. prison camp.
+Yemen is also home to 56 of the 86 detainees still being held in Guantanamo Bay, Cuba, and security in Yemen is a key element of any deal to send them back so that Obama can fulfil a pledge to close the U.S. prison camp.

 Washington's warnings last week concerned possible attacks in the region, based on intelligence including intercepted communication between al Qaeda leaders.
 Some officials pinpointed Yemen as the main concern.